HKUST-MECH5950/Smart-Workspace/README.md

 ```
 python AI_module.py --mode train
 ```
-The conde will generate a artificial training daya like following and train the module.
+The code will generate a artificial training daya like following and train the module.
 ![alt|200](./images/art_training_data.png)